voidrc/Shadow-Archive/src/content/notes/02_Networking/3) Addressing.md

 MAC - like the specific apartment number.
 ```

 An IP address can be used to reach one device (unicast), multiple devices (broadcast), or be assigned to a single device that responds to multiple addresses.
-It’s crucial that each IP address is unique within its network.
+It's crucial that each IP address is unique within its network.

 ### IPv4 Structure